 Our MCCE group’s schedules vary from day to day.
 That said, about half of every day will be spent actively working on the college essay – whether writing individually, brainstorming with peers, or working one-on-one with our Master Instructor.
 The remainder of the day will be spent taking advantage of Maine’s beautiful outdoors – we’ll spend a day sea-kayaking, explore beautiful coastal hiking trails, dip our toes in the chilly Atlantic, and work with a local organization on a community service project.
 We’ll spend several evenings working on our essays, as well.

 What are the accommodations like on MCCE?

-Our MCCE groups will be staying indoors in rustic accommodations along the coast of Maine.
-Students will sleep in beds with sleeping bags and will have access to running water and showers on a daily basis.
+Our MCCE groups will be staying indoors in dorms on a school campus in the mid-coast region of Maine.
+Students will sleep in beds with sleeping bags and will have access to hot showers and running water everyday.

 How will I communicate with my child while they are on this trip?

 We are a technology-free program, meaning that your child won’t have access to their phone or other electronics over the course of their trip.
 We have one mail stop on Maine Coast College Essay; parents, relatives, and friends are welcome to use this to send letters or postcards to a student.
 Note that we do not allow packages to be sent – letters and postcards only.
 If you have an urgent message to get to your child, please call our office and we’ll work to get you connected with your child.